Current PhD Students

 Past PhD Students

-Current Position: Assistant Professor, Department of Statistics and Data Science, Beijing University of Technology, Beijing, China
+Current Position: Assistant Professor, School of Mathematics, Statistics and Mechanics, Beijing University of Technology, Beijing, China

-3. Xiao Ke, 2017-2020, PhD in Statistics, Department of Mathematics, HKBU (Joint with Professor Guoliang Tian from Southern University of Science and Technology)
+4. Xiao Ke, 2017-2020, PhD in Statistics (Joint with Professor Guoliang Tian from Southern University of Science and Technology)

 Current Position: Assistant Professor, College of Big Data and Internet, Shenzhen Technology University, Shenzhen, China

-4. Wei Shen, 2016-2019, PhD in Operations Research, Department of Mathematics, HKBU (Joint with Professor Xiaoming Yuan from University of Hong Kong)
+5. Wei Shen, 2016-2019, PhD in Operations Research (Joint with Professor Xiaoming Yuan from University of Hong Kong)

 Current Position: Assistant Professor, School of Statistics, Tianjin University of Finance and Economics, Tianjin, China